 Please read our privacy notice, which outlines how we collect and use your information.

-Student Services include information, advice and guidance services as well as therapeutic support such as counselling, and practical assistance such as non-medical help (NMH).
+Student Life include information, advice and guidance services as well as therapeutic support such as counselling, and practical assistance such as non-medical help (NMH).

 The service areas include: